Rampagy/stm32f4-BaseProject/README.md

 ### Install ST-Link utility

 #### Windows
 Grab the official utility from [ST website](http://www.st.com/web/catalog/tools/FM146/CL1984/SC724/SS1677/PF251168).
-Note that you should install the USB driver before install the st-util.
+Note that you should install the USB driver before install the STM32CubeProgrammer.
+Add the path to the STM32_Programmer_CLI to your enviroment variable `PATH`.

 #### Linux and OS X

+Grab the official utility from [ST website](http://www.st.com/web/catalog/tools/FM146/CL1984/SC724/SS1677/PF251168).
+Note that you should install the USB driver before install the STM32CubeProgrammer.
+Add the path to the STM32_Programmer_CLI to your enviroment variable `PATH`.

+**Note:** Not tested

+or

 Clone this [git](https://github.com/texane/stlink), follow the instructions on that page and install st-util to your system.

+**Note:** Not tested

 ### Compile this example
 The only thing you need to do is to edit the makefile and let it know your toolchain installation path.
 Change the `TOOLCHARN_ROOT` variable at the third line of makefile and point it to where you installed the toolchain.
 The you can simply type `make` and compile the example.